-- 8.2.1 The planning layout's design must have regard to available evidence of the housing needs and demonstrate this regard at the early stages of the design concept by indicating use, mix and amount. - 8.2.2 For Outline Applications, an indicative affordable and market housing mix should be agreed and used to objectively estimate site capacity, even if the precise mix shall be a 'reserved matter'. - 8.2.3 Larger scale developments should make provision for and promote a variety of development models, such as community-led development, self-build and custom-build.
-This supports a diversity of delivery by small as well as large developers.
-This range of delivery models helps to deliver settlements that reflect the wide needs of the community and can provide homes that are best suited to them.
+- 8.2.1 The planning layout's design need to have regard to available evidence of the housing needs and demonstrate this regard at the early stages of the design concept by indicating use, mix and amount. - 8.2.2 For Outline Applications, an indicative affordable and market housing mix should be agreed and used to objectively estimate site capacity, even if the precise mix shall be a 'reserved matter'. - 8.2.3 Larger scale developments should, wherever practicable, make provision for and promote a variety of development models, such as community-led development, self- build and custombuild.
+This supports a diversity of delivery by small-scale as well as large-scale developers.
+Exploring a range of delivery models helps to deliver settlements that reflect the wide needs of the community and can provide homes that are best suited to them.